TIBCOSoftware/snappydata/docs/aqp.md

 It is worth noting that the user has the ability to disable time as a dimension if desired.
 This is done by not providing the *timeInterval* attribute when creating the TopK table.

 ##Using SDE##
-Synopsis data engine offers the potential for order of magnitude improvements in big data query processing but it is by no means a panacea to all big data queries.
-The use of SDE is predicated on proper strata selection for sample generation and that in turn is a function of the queries that the system is expected to handle.
-Using regions or states as strata for queries involving customers offers the potential for providing manageable subgroups (50 states) with the potential for enough sample data in each subgroup to allow sampling to work.
-Using customer id as the strata in the same scenario would simply not be feasible.

-In the current release SDE queries only work for SUM, AVG and COUNT aggregations not involving joins.
+In the current release SDE queries only work for SUM, AVG and COUNT aggregations.
+Joins are only supported to non-samples in this release.
 The SnappyData SDE module will gradually expand the scope of queries that can be serviced through it.
-But the overarching goal here is to make enough of a dent in query processing by diverting at least some queries to the sampling subsystem and allowing better data exploration.
+But the overarching goal here is to dramatically cut down on the load on current systems by diverting at least some queries to the sampling subsystem and increasing productivity through fast response times.